 Italy nearly won the Eurovision Song Contest 2019 in Tel Aviv.
 Only 27 points were missing.
 But who is the talented artist who performed Soldi, a song about the hypocrisy of people who are only interested in money?
-25 facts about Italian rapper Mahmood, Italy’s 2019 Eurovision entry.
+27 facts about Italian artist Mahmood, Italy’s 2019 Eurovision entry.

 Mahmood’s real name is Alessandro Mahmoud.

 He was born in Milan on 12 September 1992.
-He grew up in the Gratosoglio district in Milan.
+He grew up in Gratosoglio, a neighborhood on the outskirts of Milan.

 His mother Anna is Italian (Sardinian), his father Ahmed Egyptian.
 They divorced when Mahmood was eight years old.

 Mahmood doesn’t speak Arabic, even though his father is Egyptian, but he included a few Arabic words in some of his songs, for instance Soldi.

 His father Ahmed abandoned his Italian family when Mahmood was a child.
 Ahmed had another family in Egypt.
-Today, the 27-year old artist has litttle contact with his father.
+Today, Mahmood has litttle contact with his father.